MichaelKim0407/webdev-101/README.md

 Michael Kim <mkim0407@gmail.com>

-This presentation is for instructors and/or students of the Data Analytics Bootcamp by Trilogy education.
+This presentation is for instructors and/or students of the Data Analytics Bootcamp by Trilogy Education.

 The curriculum contains many aspects of web development but does not provide a high-level overview of the concept.